diez/diez/packages/targets/README.md

 # `@diez/targets`

-This package contains reference target compiler implementations for iOS, Web, and Android targets, including bindings for all of the design system primitives provided by `@diez/prefabs`, and registers associated targets for `ios`, `android`, and `web` with `diez compile --target <target>`.
+This package contains reference target compiler implementations for iOS, Web, and Android, and registers associated targets for `ios`, `android`, and `web` with `diez compile --target <target>`.

 ## Contributing